 I&M provides barging and other transportation services to affiliates.
-AEGCo recorded costs of \$15 million, \$13 million and \$13 million for the years ended December 31, 2011, 2010 and 2009, respectively, for barging services provided by I&M. These costs were recorded in Fuel Used for Electric Generation on AEGCo's statements of income.
+AEGCo recorded expenses of \$20 million, \$15 million and \$13 million for the years ended December 31, 2012, 2011 and 2010, respectively, for barging services provided by I&M. These expenses were recorded in Fuel Used for Electric Generation on AEGCo's statements of income.